sogeti-esec-lab/HomePlugPWN/README.md

 [+] PIB dump: Success!
 ```

-A file containing your PLC should be created as follows:
+A file containing your PLC Programmable Information Blocks (PIB) should be created as follows:

 ```bash
 wc -c mycpl.pib